olumidesan/roi-screenshot/README.md

 ### Motivation
 This project is a prerequisite to another I'm currently working on that deals with text extraction from images.
 I have an app on my phone (FooView) that allows me draw a boundary box around an image/video/anything really, and then extracts text from the resulting image [almost] immediately.
 I usually do this a lot for links embedded in images.
 I'll easily just paste the generated text in my browser and go.
 A demo can be seen [here](https://twitter.com/_Olums/status/1066411959950692353).

-I have no app that does this on my laptop so I'm creating one for my use.The steps are simple: select an area with text I want to extract, create an image, then extract the text using ML.
+I have no app that does this on my laptop so I'm creating one for my use.The steps are simple: select an area with text I want to extract, create an image, then extract the text using Optical Character Recognition.
 This repo is just stage one.

 All the other python screenshot libraries/scripts I saw dealt solely with creating select images using coordinates.
 I wanted one where I could manually create the area screenshot without knowing the coordinates.